minoobeyzavi/Transpara/Weather/README.md

 Daily and hourly historical data expanding to 1937; a standard data-base with gaps in data availability and a cleaned version.

 6. [forecast.io](https://darksky.net/dev/)
-0.0001 per forecast .
-7 day hourly forecast
-Decades of hourly and daily historical data
+The first 1,000 forecasts per day are free.
+Then, $0.0001 per forecast .
+7 day hourly forecast Decades of hourly and daily historical data

 7. [earthnetworks](https://www.earthnetworks.com/product/data-analytical-model-delivery/sferic-api/)